 Making "Catch-Up" Contributions

 If you are 55 or older, covered by a qualified HDHP and meet all other IRS eligibility criteria, you can make catch-up contributions each year until you are enrolled in Medicare benefits.
 Annual catch-up contributions to a HSA are limited to $1,000 currently.
 If both spouses have HSAs, then each is permitted the full catch-up amount, provided they are covered by a qualified HDHP for the entire year.

 Contributions for a taxable year can be made in one or more payments at your convenience.
 Thus you could choose to make a single sum contribution at the beginning of the year so that HSA funds are available to use for health care expenses when needed.

 Effect of FSA Balance During The Grace Period

 Having a FSA balance available during the grace period (January 1 to March 15, 2023) is considered "other health coverage".
 If by December 31, 2022 you do not claim the remaining balance in your Health FSA, IRS rules stipulate that you will not be eligible to begin contributing to your HSA until April 1, 2023, the first month after the grace period ends.

 Contribution Deadline For Tax Reporting

-You have until April 15, 2019 to make contributions with respect to 2018 HDHP coverage, and until April 15, 2020 for 2019 HDHP coverage.
+You have until April 15, 2023 to make contributions with respect to 2022 HDHP coverage.
 Contributions for a prior year cannot be made through the university's payroll deduction process.
 You will need to make the contribution with after-tax dollars and then list the contribution on your income tax return for the appropriate tax year.